Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Direct-to-film printing process Source: Printful

-One of the greatest advantages of DTF printing as compared to other t-shirt printing methods is its versatility.
+One of the greatest advantages of DTF printing compared to other t-shirt printing methods is its versatility.
 It can be used on a wider variety of fabrics like cotton, polyester, fleece, nylon, and blended fabrics.

 Learn more: